New York Yankees World Series Odds for 2022

 The Yankees have even shorter odds to win the AL Pennant:

-The Yankees and Astros have monster leads within their divisions so these odds reflect the fact that they will almost certainly have home-field advantage in the early rounds of the AL Playoffs.
-The fact that the Blue Jays are the third favorite to win the AL is noteworthy because if the playoffs began on July 11 they would be the last team to qualify for the playoffs.
+The Yankees and Astros (64-32) have monster leads within their divisions so these odds reflect the fact that they will almost certainly have home-field advantage in the early rounds of the AL Playoffs.
+The Blue Jays have won six in a row as of July 25 and have moved into the No. 1 Wildcard spot.

 NY Yankees Update